benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q181.png)

-_**Q164:** Any dragon that the cumulative number of outgoing calls of the dragons it called - is equal to the cumulative number of outgoing SMSes of the dragons it SMSed_
+_**Q164:** Any dragon that the cumulative number of outgoing calls of the dragons it called - is equal to the cumulative number of times it fired_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q164.png)